zychai/zychai.github.io/_pages/about.md

   - Explore the impact of ETC penetration rate
   - Dynamic layout of toll lanes
   - Project division and coordination, schedule arrangement, group organization and record, preparation of various materials and defense

-## 🚗 Research on supply and demand forecasting and scheduling optimization of online car hailing based on time series
-- 2023.02-2023.06, <u>Project leader</u>, Course project
-- **Personal Work**
-  - Online car booking order data processing and statistical analysis
-  - Based on ARIMA model, time series analysis and short-term prediction of online car demand
-  - Visualization of spatial and temporal distribution characteristics of online car hailing

 ## 📷 Research and development of acquisition and recognition system for car driver's driving behavior
 - 2022.11-2023.10, <u>Project leader</u>, Student Innovation and Entrepreneurship Training Program of Southeast University